 7. Provide Opportunities in Your Community.

 As agents, you have the opportunity to help others change the course of their lives, whether it be by helping others break into the industry, or educating them on purchasing their first home.
-Share the opportunities available through the Keller Williams School of Real Estate (KSCORE).
+Share the opportunities available through the Keller Successful Career Opportunities in Real Estate (KSCORE) program.
 For home buyers, create a home buying seminar that takes into account all the important background you have learned through the Color of Real Estate and Unconscious Bias courses.

 How Are You Creating Equity?